oopexpert/oopdi/README.md

 - **Parameter Object Paradigm**: OOPDI enforces the Parameter Object Paradigm, which emphasizes interactions through functional interfaces—`Runnable`, `Supplier`, `Consumer`, and `Function`.
 This promotes clean, modular code by ensuring that all interactions with instances follow a functional paradigm.

 - **Limited Access to Instances**: OOPDI adheres to a principle where direct access to instances is restricted.
 Instead, developers interact with instances through method references, following the functional concept of `Runnable`, `Supplier`, `Consumer`, and `Function`.
 This approach enhances encapsulation and maintains control over object lifecycles.

-- **No Code Generation**: OOPDI takes pride in its code simplicity.
-It achieves its functionality without resorting to on-the-fly code generation, keeping your codebase clean, predictable, and easy to maintain.

 - **Object Network and Association**: Every class managed by OOPDI is part of an object network derived from a single root class provided during the framework's initialization.
 Additionally, each class is reachable through associations, ensuring that every dependency is well-defined and accessible in a structured manner.